cronvel/rest-query/README.md

 * a PUT request on a subpart of a document (it's internally transformed into a PATCH request)
 * executed after the document is patched

+The `context.hook.appliedPatch` contains the patch that have been applied, it could be different from `context.hook.incomingPatch` of the *beforeModify* hook because it was sanitized before being applied.

 The `context.document` contains the document in its final state (after the patch is applied).

 The `context.objectNode` contains the patched *objectNode*.